Key takeaways

 • Biometrics

-Although Envera’s website lists these credentials, it’s unclear what type of hardware Envera actually offers.
+Although Envera’s website lists these credentials, it’s unclear what type of access control hardware Envera actually offers.
 However, the website does claim that the system has a browser-based database from which management can update resident access permissions.

 In addition to access control products, gated communities can also heighten security through the use of video surveillance.